 Researchers from other institutions should ask their librarians for assistance if they do not have access to the materials noted in this guide.

 This research guide is an ongoing project.
 I would like to thank the staff at Pace's Land Use Law Center for Sustainable Development for their many helpful suggestions regarding websites and topics to include in the guide, and I welcome additional comments/suggestions from anyone who is using this guide.

-Off campus access: Some databases require Pace Portal login for access.
-Other databases cab accessed off campus via PaceVPN (Virtual Private Network).
+Off campus access: Some database require Pace Portal login for access.
+Other databases can be access off campus via PaceVPN (Virtual Private Network).
 Download the Cisco VPN client from the link below.